 Digital changemakers in high demand

 At Careum, apprentices, students and multipliers can acquire relevant digital skills that they can put into practice in the worlds of education and health care.
-That is why we invest in school infrastructure and implement innovative projects in the field of digital training, an example being a multiplier programme launched by Careum Education Management and the Robert Bosch Stiftung.
+That is why we invest in school infrastructure and implement innovative projects in the field of digital training, an example being a multiplier programme launched together with the Robert Bosch Stiftung.
 The aim of the programme is to train individuals in health professions to become digital changemakers for their organisations.

 Careum is also interested in digital topics in its research, exploring innovative technology-assisted health care models, for instance.